 The UA School of Theatre, Film & Television’s Professional Training Company

 Our acting training emphasizes Stanislavski based process skills, period style and classical texts, voice and movement skills, stage combat, screen acting, and musical theatre.
-Our productions are noted for their high quality and ambitious scale, and our students leave the program with an honest view of themselves as actors as well as solid preparation and marketable skills for a difficult and demanding profession.
-Our graduates are well placed in the professional world and academic theatre throughout the country and abroad.
+Our productions are noted for their quality and ambitious scale, and our students leave the program with an honest view of themselves as actors and solid preparation and marketable skills for a difficult and demanding profession.
+Our graduates are well-placed in the professional world and in academic theatre throughout the country and abroad.

 The Theatre Studies division provides students with a thorough knowledge of theatrical scholarship through core courses in Theatre History and Dramaturgy that emphasize critical studies, historical awareness, and theatre’s role in the community.
 Students are encouraged to use the tools of theatre research to bridge text with performance through practical and research-oriented projects.

 Students come to our program from all across the country.
 We are very proud of the quality of our students, the work they produce while at the UA, and the many successes they have had since graduation.
 We hope that our efforts build upon the past achievements of all those who have preceded us, while at the same time provide a model of education and training for the new century.